jphaugla/redisEnterpriseVault/README.md

 pip3 install kubernetes
 pip3 install psycopg2
 ```
-* Troubleshooting on the psycopg2 install.
+* Troubleshooting on the psycopg2 install.  *this was not needed on arm64* , arm64 needed postresql 14 installed to prevent
+error on pip3 install psycopg2.
+Used *brew install postgresql@14* on arm64.
   * Use [this psycopg2 install debug](https://stackoverflow.com/questions/27264574/import-psycopg2-library-not-loaded-libssl-1-0-0-dylib)
   * The suggestion that worked for me was this
 ```bash